Updated Aug. 6, 2018

-In the May 2007 issue, we primarily examined how automatic water softeners operate and discussed many of the potential solutions to operational challenges.
-Observation, documentation and testing were noted as the most important starting points.
+In part 1, we primarily examined how automatic water softeners operate and discussed many of the potential solutions to operational challenges.
+Observation, documentation and testing we noted as the most important starting points.

-In this issue, we will further discuss specific problem areas and how to overcome them systematically.
+In part 2, we will further discuss specific problem areas and how to overcome them systematically.

 We will continue where we left off, with brine concentration and contact issues.

 Proper brine concentration is a function of many factors that include the injector size, motive flow pressure, brine concentration and injector efficiency.
 Watch out for a salt bridge where the salt sticks to the sides of the brine tank and prevents contact of the salt with the refill water.
 Check the brine concentration, preferably using a salinometer.
 We take a 26% full-strength brine solution, typically dilute it to about 10 to 12% with the injector and hopefully move this solution equally throughout the resin bed at an optimum rate.
 The draw rate can vary widely depending on salt dose and other factors, but in general, you should expect to remove the brine from the brine tank in approximately 10 to 15 minutes.
 All of this is good, but has little to do with hard water problems.
 Even an inefficient or poorly configured injection system will still produce soft water.
 The capacity will not be great, but if you achieve contact between the concentrated brine solution and resin, the ion exchange process will take place.
 Detailed brine injection efficiency is most important when targeting capacity or hardness leakage issues.
 For our purposes, we will concentrate on brine contact and concentration.